 Business Development Coordinators

-Think of the business development team as your dedicated co-op networking experts.
-As Co-op representatives, they’re out in the world every day, attending trade shows and telling prospective employers about the elite group of co-op students available at UTSC.
-You won’t likely see them around the office much, but they’re an integral part of the co-op team's success.
+Think of the Business Development Team as your dedicated industry experts.
+As co-op representatives, they’re out in the world every day, attending trade shows and telling prospective employers about the elite group of co-op students available at UTSC.
+They are an integral part of the co-op team's success.
 You'll likely meet them when you 're on work term, during your mid-term visit with you and your employer.

-This team oversees many of the administrative elements of the office: from posting jobs to scheduling employer interviews, they’re the team that keeps our operation running smoothly.
+This team oversees many of the administrative elements of the office, including: posting jobs, scheduling interviews, and extending job offers.
+They’re the team that keeps our operation running smoothly.
 They also support the staff, students and employers if technical issues are encountered with our software systems.

 Arts & Science Co-op Leadership Team

-This team oversees the direction of the Co-op program.
-You might run into them at co-op celebrations and events, or meet with them to discuss your status in the program, work permits, exceptions, or withdrawal from the co-op program.
+This team oversees the direction of the co-op program.
+You might run into them at co-op celebrations and events, or meet with them to discuss your status in the program, work permits, exceptions, or withdrawals from the co-op program.